olexade/Task-12-Redis-cluster-setup/README.md

 # Task-12-Redis-cluster-setup

-etup redis in cluster configuration with 3 nodes on single VM.
+1. Setup redis in cluster configuration with 3 nodes on single VM.
 Don't forget to set redis client password.
-2. Investigate what sentinel cluster is and what is the difference between cluster and sentinel setup.
+1. Investigate what sentinel cluster is and what is the difference between cluster and sentinel setup.

+## Check:

 ```
 root@node01:~# redis-cli -c -p 7001 -a test01